Structure and direct decay of Giant Monopole Resonances: Theoretical framework and numerical details

 The evolution of the occupied single-particle wave-function is determined from the TDHF equation in a spherical mesh of radius $R_{box}=600$~fm, with a radial spacing $\delta r=0.3$~fm and hard boundary conditions.
 The SLy4 parametrization~\cite{Cha98} of the Skyrme EDF~\cite{Sky56} is used.
 In a first step, the HF initial condition is computed in a $R_0=30$~fm box with the same radial spacing.
 At initial time, all single-particle wave-functions vanish for $r>R_0$.

+The spectrum of emitted nucleons is computed in the outer region from $R_0$ to $R_{box}$.
+The maximum evolution time is set to $T=2250$~fm/$c$.
+This choice of $T$ and $R_{box}$ ensures that particles with less than $E_{max}\simeq33$~MeV do not have time to reach the edge of the box.
+In the present applications, no emitted particle with more than 25~MeV were found.
+Consequently, the monopole response and the spectra of emitted nucleons are not affected by spurious reflection on the hard box boundaries~\cite{Rei06}.

-In principle, the nucleon spectrum should be determined at large distances from the nucleus to avoid any long-range interaction with the latter.
-In practice, the integral in Eq.~(\ref{eq:ck}) is performed from $R_0$ to $R_{box}$.
-Note that the upper limit of the integral in the definition of the monopole moment in Eq.~(\ref{eq:operatorF}) is chosen to be $R_0$ to avoid a divergence of $\delta{F}$ due to emitted nucleons.
+Note that the upper limit of the integral in the definition of the monopole moment in Eq.~(\ref{eq:operatorF}) is chosen to be $R_{nucl}=4\,R_{rms}$ for $^{16}$O and $R_{nucl}=R_0$ for $^{100,132}$Sn to avoid a divergence of $\delta{F}$ due to emitted nucleons~\cite{Str79}.
+The sensitivity of the results with this upper limit is discussed in Section~\ref{sec:results}.

-To account for the finite size of the box, only spherical plane waves vanishing at $R_{box}$ are considered in Eq.~(\ref{eq:spherical}).
-(Their normalization constant $\mathcal{N}$ is determined assuming that they vanish for $r\ge R_{box}$).
-As a consequence, the momentum of each partial wave with quantum number $l$ can take only discrete values.
-To avoid spurious peaks from this discretization, $\rho^{\uparrow}_{lj}\left(E\right)$ is convoluted with a normalized Gaussian distribution in energy with a standard deviation of $150$~keV.
+To account for the finite size of the box, only spherical free waves (for neutrons) and Coulomb waves (for protons) vanishing at $R_{box}$ are considered in Eq.~(\ref{eq:spherical}).
+The latter are computed using the direct integration technique of~\cite{Ben05}.
+Their normalization constant $\mathcal{N}$ is determined assuming that they vanish for $r\ge R_{box}$.
+As a consequence, the momentum of each partial wave with quantum number $j,l$ can take only discrete values.
+In order to simulate the density of states of free (or Coulomb) waves within the box, $\rho^{\uparrow}_{lj}$ is obtained by convoluting the discretized density of emitted nucleons with a normalized Gaussian distribution in energy with a standard deviation of $150$~keV.